yeslogic/prince-docs/docs/graphics.md

 ### CMYK

 CMYK colors can be specified using the `device-cmyk()` function syntax.
-An optional fifth value is for the alpha channel, i.e. for opacity.
+An optional fifth value is for the alpha channel, i.e. for opacity, and functions just as the alpha channel for the `rgb()` function.
+If the fifth value is omitted, it is assumed to be 100%, or fully opaque.

 ```
     color: device-cmyk(1 0 0 0)        // cyan